drwhomphd/AuditdAndroid/README.md

 ### Patching AOSP ###
 We provide a set of patches for AOSP's 4.1.1_r1 branch under the 'patches/jellybean' directory.
 These patches enable auditd to start on boot and enable the android.permission.AUDIT so that audit can be controlled from the userland.
 Currently there is a plan to write a script to perform this patching for the user.
 Right now, each patch refers to a specific git project under the AOSP source tree.
 Patching is left as an exercise to the user at this time but here is a helpful guide: http://jungels.net/articles/diff-patch-ten-minutes.html.

+If you use these patches you will also have to run "make update-api" in order to make the modified Framework API.

 ## Directory Structure ##